roukoslab/breaktag/README.md

 - Several unix standard tools (perl5, python3, awk, etc.)

 ## Runing the pipeline
 Tools are expected to be in the PATH.
-From the root of the folder where you clone the breaktag pipeline:
+From the root of the folder where you clone the [breaktag pipeline](git@github.com:roukoslab/breaktag.git):

 - edit the parameters file `breaktag/pipelines/essential.vars.groovy`
 - edit the targets file `breaktag/pipelines/targets.txt`
 - softlink these 2 files to the root folder `ln -s breaktag/pipelines/essential.vars.groovy . && ln -s breaktag/pipelines/targets.txt .`
 - run the pipeline with this command (eg. from within the docker container):
 ```
-bpipe run -n256 breaktag/pipelines/breaktag.pipeline.groovy rawdata/*.fastq.gz
+bpipe run -n256 breaktag/pipelines/breaktag/breaktag.pipeline.groovy rawdata/*.fastq.gz
 ```

 ## Pipeline-specific parameter settings (files you need to setup in order to run the pipeline):